 Alcohol causes bacteria to grow in your gut.
 This can be dangerous for you because the alcohol will also kill off some good bacteria that help keep the bad stuff out.
 So it’s a double whammy against your digestive system.

 Alcohol slows everything down, which means it takes longer for food to move through and get processed in the stomach.
 That means more time is spent in the stomach making nutrients and calories not as available for use.
 This makes it harder to process alcohol, too.

 Excessive Consumption of Alcohol Leads to Cardiovascular Issues

 When you drink, your heart rate increases, and the amount of blood pumped per minute decreases.
 Alcohol also affects the membranes in your body that separate oxygenated and deoxygenated blood by helping them to break apart more easily.
 This can lead to a decrease in cardiac output.

-Excessive drinking also associates with narrowing blood vessels, which restricts flow and increases strain on your heart.
+Excessive drinking is also associated with narrowing blood vessels, which restricts flow and increases strain on your heart.
 In addition, alcohol impacts your blood pressure and how well it clots, which can both lead to heart attack or stroke.

 Drinking heavily over a brief period (binge drinking) is more dangerous than heavy drinking spread out over time because your body cannot handle such high levels at once.
 However, if you drink too much too quickly, your blood alcohol concentration can rise to dangerous levels very fast.
 So, it’s best to seek help from rehab centers for treatment.